misterblack1/plexus-p20/ghidra-project/readme.md

 Discord user mxshift has setup a shared Ghidra project server and loaded all current progress into it.

-To access the server as a guest, use these credentials:
+To access the server as a guest, yuou can access the project using the Anonymous checkbox:
 ```
 Hostname: ghidra.mxshift.com
-Username: guest
-Password: guest
 ```
 Please DM mxshift to setup an account if you'd like modify permissions to contribute.
 (Found on the #plexus-p20 channel on the Usagi Electric Discord server)